What is the Double Bounce Rule in Pickleball

 • Two or more shots

-When the server hits the ball once and bounces twice on the baseline, it is considered a serve.
+It is considered a serve when the server hits the ball once and bounces twice on the baseline.

 It is a serve when the server hits the ball twice and rebounds on the baseline.